Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Parameter inference and model selection on simulated signals

-Fig.~\ref{fig:21gPE} shows posterior parameter distributions for all the analyses in Table~\ref{tab:injections}, for the case of our GW190521-like source.
+Fig.~\ref{fig:21gPE} shows posterior parameter distributions for all injection-template combinations in Table~\ref{tab:injections}, for the case of our GW190521-like signal scaled to an SNR of 15 .
 The vertical bars show the true injection values.
-Similarly, Fig.~\ref{fig:14fPE} shows the same for our secondary source.
+Similarly, Fig.~\ref{fig:14fPE} shows the same for our S200114f-like injection.
 In the first case, all distributions yield equivalent results.
-In particular, since our choice of $\omega_0$ barely remove any true signal power, there is no significant difference between the posteriors obtained when injecting either of $\Psi_4(t)$, $h_{\text{F}}(t)$ or $h_{\text{NF}}(t)$ and recovering with any of the relevant models.
-The likelihoods reported in Table~\ref{tab:injections} and on the the left panel of Fig.~\ref{fig:logl}, however, show that the runs involving injections ($h_{\text{F}}(t)$ and $(\delta^2 h_{\text{F}})(t)$) reach slightly lower log-likelihoods due to the (small) power eliminated by the choice of $\omega_0$.
-Nevertheless, as Table \ref{tab:injections} also shows, such missing power does not cause changes in the Bayes factors that can lead to qualitatively different conclusions when performing the model selection.
+In particular, since our choice of $\omega_0$ barely affects the signal morphology, there is no significant difference between the posteriors obtained when injecting either $\Psi_4(t)$, $h_{\text{F}}(t)$ or $h_{\text{NF}}(t)$ and recovering with any of the relevant template models.
+We find the same is true when we raise the SNR to 30 and 60.
+In particular, the top contours of Fig. \ref{fig:pe_snr} show the symmetric $90\%$ credible intervals around the median obtained for the total mass as a function of the SNR of the $\Psi_4$ injection when this is recovered with $\Psi_4$ itself (blue) and $\delta h^{2}_\text{F}$, which carries potential integration and $\omega_0$-choice artefacts.
+Both these contours are essentially equal and converge to the true value for increasing SNR, indicating that, in this case, the aforementioned artefacts are mild enough to not to bias parameter estimation.
+However, the likelihoods reported in Table~\ref{tab:injections} and on the left panel of Fig.~\ref{fig:logl} show that the runs involving injections ($h_{\text{F}}(t)$ and $(\delta^2 h_{\text{F}})(t)$) reach slightly lower log-likelihoods due to the (small) power eliminated by the choice of $\omega_0$, which reduces the SNR of the injection.
+Nevertheless, as Table \ref{tab:injections} shows, for the cases with SNR = 15 and 30 such missing power does not cause changes in the Bayes factors that can lead to qualitatively different conclusions when performing model selection.
+Accordingly, we will later show that the analysis of GW190521 is not impacted at all by the usage of $h_F$ templates.
+This is however not the case when the SNR is raised to 60.
+In this situation, while parameter estimation is unaffected, we observe that analysing a true GW with our filtered waveforms causes a drop of $\simeq 6$ in the Bayesian evidence, sufficient to lead to model selection biases.